nightscout/fda-presubmission/source/01-description.rst

 cgm-pebble
 ##########

-`cgm-pebble`_ is a C and javascript watchface developed using PebbleSDK.
+`cgm-pebble`_ is a C and javascript watch face developed using PebbleSDK.
 The javascript code runs on a Smartphone maintaining bluetooth connectivity to the Pebble watch.
 The javascript code retrieves information from `cgm-remote-monitor`_ and sends the last